learn-co-curriculum/dsc-sql-database-data-types/README.md

 ### BLOB

-You may encounter the `BLOB` datatype while you're Googling or doing any further reading on SQLite.
+You may encounter the `BLOB` data type while you're Googling or doing any further reading on SQLite.
 For now, you will not use `BLOB`.
 It is generally used for holding binary data.

 ##Bonus: Note on SQLite
-To increase its compatibility with other database engines (E.G. mySQL or PostgreSQL), SQLite allows the programmer to use other common datatypes outside of the four mentioned above.
-This is why you are referring to `TEXT INTEGER REAL BLOB` as datatype "categories".
-All other common datatypes are lumped into one of the four existing datatypes recognized by SQLite.
+To increase its compatibility with other database engines (E.G. mySQL or PostgreSQL), SQLite allows the programmer to use other common data types outside of the four mentioned above.
+This is why you are referring to `TEXT INTEGER REAL BLOB` as data type "categories".
+All other common data types are lumped into one of the four existing data types recognized by SQLite.

-For example, `INT` is a common datatype used outside of SQLite.
-SQLite won't complain if you define a column as an `INT` datatype.
+For example, `INT` is a common data type used outside of SQLite.
+SQLite won't complain if you define a column as an `INT` data type.
 It will simply lump it into the `INTEGER` category and store it as such.

-To accommodate this, SQLite has a pretty complicated system of categorizing datatypes that involves `Storage Classes`, `Type Affinities`, and `Datatypes`.
+To accommodate this, SQLite has a pretty complicated system of categorizing data types that involves `Storage Classes`, `Type Affinities`, and `Datatypes`.
 For a deeper dive, check out the
 [SQLite3 Documentation on Datatypes](http://www.sqlite.org/datatype3.html)

 ## Summary
 Great!
-Now that you've finished this lesson you know why it is important to specify datatypes, and you know about the different types of data you can store in a SQLite database.
+Now that you've finished this lesson you know why it is important to specify data types, and you know about the different types of data you can store in a SQLite database.